facebook/react-native-website/website/blog/2025-02-03-react-native-core-contributor-summit-2024.md

 ![web-apis](../static/blog/assets/react-native-core-contributor-summit-2024-2.jpeg)

-Standardizing on Web API specifications is not just beneficial but also essential for React Native growth, and aligns well with our Many Platforms vision and react-strict-dom project.
+Standardizing on Web API specifications is not only beneficial but also essential for React Native growth, and aligns well with our Many Platforms vision and react-strict-dom project.
 The web offers a unified interface through its specifications, which React Native community modules currently lack.
 Microsoft has identified around 200 essential Web APIs that could be implemented first for platforms they support: iOS, Android, Windows and macOS.

 We encourage library developers to align their APIs with web specifications whenever possible, as this standardization will improve code portability and developer experience across platforms.